psi4/psi4/INSTALL.rst

 (2) Perhaps the best choice, if you have it available, is
-    Intel's MKL library, which includes BLAS and LAPACK (note: use version 11 or later, we had difficulty with version 10 for very large coupled-cluster computations).
+    Intel's MKL library, which includes BLAS and LAPACK (note: use version 11 or later, we had reports of occasional errors using version 10).
 MKL is efficient and works well in threaded mode.

     Otherwise, the simplest choice is to use ATLAS (http://math-atlas.sourceforge.net/), which is readily available